binury/PotatoMidi/config_doc.md

 Any changes made to the configuration file will take effect immediately. <br>
 Any issues with the configuration file will be logged to the console/log file.

+** If you want to reset the configuration file, delete the file and it'll be regenerated. **

 Logs are written to:

 `%AppData%\Godot\app_userdata\webfishing_2_newver\logs\godot.log`